PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 $xmlPackage->send();
 ```

+> [!NOTE]
-> Note: The comment syntax note feature is only available from PHP_CodeSniffer version 3.2.0 onwards.
+> The comment syntax note feature is only available from PHP_CodeSniffer version 3.2.0 onwards.

 ## Ignoring Parts of a File
 Some parts of your code may be unable to conform to your coding standard.
 For example, you might have to break your standard to integrate with an external library or web service.
 To stop PHP_CodeSniffer generating errors for this code, you can wrap it in special comments.
 PHP_CodeSniffer will then hide all errors and warnings that are generated for these lines of code.